Chapter 1 Introduction

 • start a discussion by leaving comments/questions, and then

 • sending them back to me by committing and saving.
-I get an e-mail notiying me of this action.
+I get an e-mail notifying me of this action.
 I can then review (accepting or rejecting) them and, if a discussion is appropriate, reply back to you.

 1.3 If You are New to R